mvacanti/jsbsim/SUAS_BLDC.md

 center of gravity (C.G.).
 In the case of the hexarotor_x this distance is 2.53 Ft or [0.772M.](https://github.com/mvacanti/px4-jsbsim-bridge/blob/e89153756262de9edc31040b843c4e859d89b301/models/hexarotor_x/hexarotor_x.xml#L113)

-Plotting the .csv file generate by JSBSim for this flight we observe that the Total N moment is equal to the sum of the total propeller torque indicating that the distance of the propeller to the C.G. is not being applied.
+[Plotting](https://github.com/mvacanti/jsbsim/blob/pr-bldc-validation/doc/suas_bldc/torque_validation_plots.py) file generate by JSBSim for this flight we observe that the Total N moment is equal to the sum of the total propeller torque indicating that the distance of the propeller to the C.G. is not being applied.

 ![Baseline Flight Outcome](doc/suas_bldc/yaw_test.png)

 ## Combined Solution Outcome
 By combining a reasonable estimate of prop Ixx, a new BLDC motor model, and application of torque on the airframe,